A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 Applications operating across a VPN tend to subsist from the private network’s capability, security, and administration.

-Obscuring information to make it unreadable except via special means is a popular but not an intrinsic part of a VPN connection.
+Obscuring information that makes it unreadable except via special means is a popular but not an intrinsic part of a VPN connection.

 The virtual private network technology was designed to supply entry to corporate applications and resources to users on the go, from remote locations, and to branch offices.